Robusted24664/2024-25_IntoTheDeep/README.md

 # RoBusted 2024-25  "Into The Deep"
 RoBusted FTC Team #24664

-This is the RoBusted code based on the standard FTC SDK + the goBILDA Pinpoint Driver.
+This is the RoBusted repo for the 2024-25 season.
+It is based on the standard FTC SDK + the goBILDA Pinpoint Driver GitHub repo.